iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/introduction/index.md

 What if you could use your existing ASP.NET Core knowledge to build immersive client experiences and avoid the headaches of complicated frontend frameworks?
 Well you can!
 This video series is for you, whether you're an experienced ASP.NET Core web developer looking to recapture the nostalgia of "getting stuff done" or new to ASP.NET Core feeling overwhelmed by learning both frontend and backend stacks.

-My name is [Khalid for JetBrains](https://twitter.com/buhakmeh), and we're going to explore HTMX for ASP.NET Core developers.

 ## Current Web Application Development

 As complex as the modern web may seem, most web applications rely on fundamentally the same behavior derived decades ago: a client initiates a request to a server, the server responds with a payload, and the client processes that information into a user interface.
 The `Request/Response` pattern is easy to understand, yet powerful enough to support most developer scenarios.